eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/Module.md

 In this case, the SD-JWT is expected to be in Combined Presentation format.
 Verifier should know the public key of the Issuer and the algorithm used by the Issuer to sign the SD-JWT.
-Also, if verification includes Key Binding, the Verifier must also know a how the public key of the Holder was included in the SD-JWT and which algorithm the Holder used to sign the `Key Binding JWT`
+Also, if verification includes Key Binding, the Verifier must also know how the public key of the Holder was included in the SD-JWT and which algorithm the Holder used to sign the `Key Binding JWT`

 ```kotlin